What is Carpal Tunnel Syndrome (CTS)?

 Carpal tunnel release surgery:

 More severe cases of CTS may be treated surgically through carpal tunnel release (CTR), which involves cutting the transverse carpal ligament (TCL) to relieve pressure on the median nerve.
 Traditional CTR procedures can remedy the condition, but may result in large and sometimes painful scars, ongoing palmar pain, and a long road to recovery.
+Now there is a new surgical option—Micro-invasive Carpal Tunnel Release with the SX-One MicroKnife®.

-Micro-invasive Carpal Tunnel Release (CTR) with the SX-One MicroKnife™
+Micro-invasive Carpal Tunnel Release (CTR)

-Protects Anatomy and Promotes Rapid Recovery
+Promotes Rapid Relief and Recovery

 - 5 times faster pain relief